 The family name Devereux (pronounced Deverooks) arose in Normandy, France around 980 AD.
 It originally was a contraction of the French "de Evreux" which became D'Evreux, and translates to "of Evreux."
 Evreux is a city located in the Eure, a region of Normandy, and on the road to Paris.
 The name was first applied to Robert, 2nd son of Richard the Fearless (4th Duke of Normandy).
 Robert was created the Archbishop of Rouen at a young age, which required his parents to officially marry to establish his legitimacy.
 Robert then gained the additional title of Comte (Earl) of Evreux.
 His descendants would bear the surname of D'Evreux which eventually evolved to Devereux and its later variations.

 The Devereux family passed to England with the Norman conquest.
 The elder line retained the title of Earl of Evreux for the next 100 years until the male line failed.
 The younger line settled on the Welsh border where its descendants remain to this day.

-The Welsh border Devereux's settled at Lyonshall and Bodenham, and over the years gave rise to the Viscounts of Hereford, Earls of Essex, Barons of Whitechurch Maund/Bodenham, Lords of Lower Hayton, and others.
-This line is also thought to have given rise to the Irish Devereux's by participating in the Norman invasion around 1200, and giving rise to the Lords of Balmagir in Wexford County.
+The Welsh border Devereux's settled at Lyonshall and Bodenham, and over the years gave rise to the Viscounts of Hereford, Earls of Essex, Barons Devereux of Whitechurch Maund, Baronets of Castle Bromwich, and others.
+This line is also thought to have given rise to the Devereux family of Ireland around 1200 as represented by the Lords of Balmagir in Wexford County and others.

 The Devereux Family in America